 Yes, of course it means sleeping well at night.
 Yes, it means waking feeling rested.
 Guess what else it means?
 Not eating as in fasting.
 Yes, for us and our dogs.
 Rest is one of the 8 laws of health.
 Yes, laws in nature aren’t optional and in fact are very much for our good as you’ll learn.

 I’m going to focus on OUR health more in this post but first I want to mention once again the needs of our canine carnivores.
 In the wild, carnivores have no choice but to fast because there is no guarantee for them there will be prey for them to catch, Even if there is as during migration seasons, there is still no guarantee they will catch something to eat.
 While some may think it’s cruel to fast our sweet, beloved pets I hope together we will clearly see how this and this alone could clear up so many health issues in us and our dogs.
 Mine eat once a day a prey model raw diet.
 There are those who gorge feed so their dogs are fasted regularly since they gorge then fast, gorge then fast.
 Out of the various models of fasting, gorge feeding seems to produce the healthiest dogs.
 One of my friends fasts her dogs 3 days each month (they are super healthy, active dogs too).
 Why?
 You’ll find out why below and can do your own research into this.
 I’m sure you’ll find both naysayers and advocates.
 That’s true with just about anything these days.
 Just consider all the factors first.
 Watch the wild cousins of our dogs and then decide.
 Since rest is a LAW of health, it stands to reason digestion must rest for them and us to be well.
+Here is the podcast of this blog post:

 This message of rest (as in fasting) has been coming up more and more for me of late (I know for the entire body of Christ if they are listening) so I’m going to share some of my conversation with a good friend of mine who is a retired veterinarian, Dr. Hugh Bassham.
 He’s the author of Better Health and a Plan to Achieve It – a three-legged focus on BEING and LIVING well.